I love Las Vegas. I’ve probably been 20 times. I gamble every time I go. I’ve also been to casinos in a handful of other countries including Macao.

 So, if I have 10 chips to my left, I know the count is 50.

 Then, I have to estimate how much of the current deck is left for play.
-This is easy as the remaining deck is shown to the play in most casinos.
+This is easy because the player can see the remaining deck in the shoe in most casinos.

 While 50 is terrible if 60 cards have been dealt, it’s fantastic if 200 cards have been dealt.